luuizfernando/track-mais/README.md

-# Sistema de Controle de Expedição - Projeto Integrador IV
+# Track+ - Shipping Control System

-## 📋 Sobre o Projeto
+## 📋 About the Project

-Sistema web responsivo desenvolvido para automatizar o processo de controle e rastreamento de expedição de produtos alimentícios, com foco na geração de relatórios para conformidade regulatória junto ao DIPOVA/Ministério da Agricultura.
+Responsive web system developed to automate the process of controlling and tracking the shipment of food products, focusing on generating reports for regulatory compliance with DIPOVA/Ministry of Agriculture.

-## 🎯 Objetivos
+## 🎯 Objectives

-- Digitalizar o processo de controle de expedição atualmente realizado manualmente
+- Digitize the currently manually managed shipping control process
-- Automatizar a geração de relatórios internos e regulatórios
+- Automate the generation of internal and regulatory reports
-- Reduzir atividades manuais e erros de transcrição
+- Reduce manual activities and transcription errors
-- Facilitar o compliance com órgãos fiscalizadores
+- Facilitate compliance with regulatory agencies

-## 👥 Usuários do Sistema
+## 👥 System Users

-- **Auxiliar de Controle Comercial**: Responsável pelo registro das expedições
+- **Commercial Control Assistant**: Responsible for recording shipments
-- **Controle de Qualidade**: Monitoramento e validação dos processos
+- **Quality Control**: Monitoring and validating processes
-- **Entregadores**: Consulta de informações de expedição e confirmação de entregas
+- **Delivery Persons**: Consulting shipment information and confirming deliveries

-## ⚙️ Funcionalidades Principais
+## ⚙️ Main Features

-### 📦 Controle de Expedição
+### 📦 Shipping Control
-- Registro de dados do veículo (placa, condições sanitárias, temperatura)
+- Vehicle data recording (license plate, sanitary conditions, temperature)
-- Controle de lotes de produção
+- Production batch control
-- Registro de produtos expedidos e quantidades
+- Recording of shipped products and quantities
-- Vinculação com notas fiscais
+- Linking with invoices
-- Cadastro de clientes/compradores
+- Customer/buyer registration

-### 📊 Geração de Relatórios
+### 📊 Report Generation

-#### Relatório Interno da Empresa
+#### Internal Company Report
-- Responsável pelo preenchimento
+- Person responsible for completion
-- Frequência e objetivo
+- Frequency and purpose
-- Dados do veículo e condições sanitárias
+- Vehicle data and sanitary conditions
-- Informações de produtos, lotes e quantidades
+- Product, batch, and quantity information
-- Dados do comprador
+- Buyer data
-- Controle de temperatura (0°C a 5°C)
+- Temperature control (0°C to 5°C)

-#### Relatório DIPOVA (Mensal)
+#### DIPOVA Report (Monthly)
-- Dados do estabelecimento
+- Establishment data
-- Informações de produtos e lotes
+- Product and batch information
-- Datas de produção e expedição
+- Production and shipping dates
-- Quantidades em quilos
+- Quantities in kilograms
-- Destino e dados do entregador
+- Destination and delivery person data
-- Controle de temperatura
+- Temperature control

-### 📈 Exportação
+### 📈 Export
-- Relatórios exportáveis em formato Excel
+- Exportable reports in Excel format
-- Geração diária de relatórios internos
+- Daily generation of internal reports
-- Compilação mensal para envio ao órgão regulador
+- Monthly compilation for submission to the regulatory agency

-## 💻 Requisitos Técnicos
+## 💻 Technical Requirements

-- **Responsividade**: Compatível com computadores, tablets e celulares
+- **Responsiveness**: Compatible with computers, tablets, and cell phones
-- **Formato de Exportação**: Excel (.xlsx)
+- **Export Format**: Excel (.xlsx)